blazing216/blazing216.github.io/_posts/2022-06-28-tips-developing-new-script.md

+---
+layout: post
-# Tips on developing new python scripts
+title:  Tips on developing new python scripts
+date:   2022-06-28 18:18:00 +0100
+description: Python scripts
+tags: Python
+---

 I need to write new python scripts once a while for research projects.
 Sometimes I wrote the same script more than once because I forgot where the previous script is.
 Sometimes I wrote a similar script because the previous script does not fits my current need completely and needs minor changes.
 After writing same and similar scripts for several times, I found the following way can help reduce the time of rewriting.